Trump's Muslim rhetoric key issue in travel ban rulings

 "We're going to win.
 We're going to keep our citizens safe," the president said.
 "The danger is clear.
 The law is clear.
 The need for my executive order is clear."

-White House spokesman Sean Spicer said Thursday that the Justice Department was exploring its options, but that it expected to file an appeal of the Maryland ruling with the 4th U.S. Circuit Court of Appeals and to seek clarification of the Hawaii order before appealing to the 9th Circuit.
+The Justice Department filed a brief notice Friday saying that it would appeal the Maryland ruling to the U.S. Court of Appeals for the 4th Circuit.
+A day earlier, White House spokesman Sean Spicer said the government planned to seek clarification of the Hawaii order before appealing to the 9th Circuit.
 That circuit is where a three-judge panel unanimously declined to reinstate Trump's original travel ban when it was put on hold by a Seattle Judge last month.

 Despite the legal victories for critics of the ban, it's far from clear that they will continue to win.
 A different panel of judges in the 9th Circuit will probably hear the appeal of Hawaii's case.
 And on Wednesday, five judges signed a dissent criticizing the court's decision not to reconsider and throw out the panel's ruling on the original travel ban.